nicfit/bubbleapp/readme.md

 Here are some planned features in no particular order.
 Feel free to suggest something.

 - **Polish** - finish up the existing components and their interfaces.
 Align things like component options, margins, paddings, etc.
-- **Mutate Structure Polish** - land on a nice solution for replacing components when Updating
 - **Modal Component**
 - **Help Text Component**
 - **Shortcut support** - global and locally within components in focus perhaps